-Budapest is the largest city in Hungary and I definitely did not realise this when planning our adventure, however the public transport here is great.
-From Red Fox Hostel we walked north east for 20 minutes and hopped on the 4/6 tram.
+Budapest is the largest city in Hungary and I definitely did not realise this when planning our adventure, however, public transport here is great.
+From Red Fox Hostel we walked northeast for 20 minutes and hopped on the 4/6 tram.
 That took us to the middle of Margaret Bridge, giving us a great view of the Danube, with the Hungarian Parliament on the left and the Fisherman’s Bastion on the right.

 I absolutely fell in love with this spot.
 As you climb the slope to the south you’ll find yourself standing at the base of the absolutely gorgeous St Mattias Church.
 The tiled roof sparkles with different colours that really stand out against the white stone.

 If you really want to splash out you can have dinner at the Halaszbastya Restaurant, it definitely has the best view in the city.
-My favourite part however was the bastion itself.
-The white towers looks like turrets from a fairytale castle, you can climb to the top for incredible panoramic views of the city.
+My favourite part, however, was the bastion itself.
+The white towers look like turrets from a fairytale castle, you can climb to the top for incredible panoramic views of the city.
 The only downside is the ugly Hilton Hotel right behind it.

 You’ll now be able to admire the majestic building of the Hungarian Parliament up close.
 It’s one of the oldest legislative buildings in Europe, as well as being the largest and tallest building in Hungary.
 The Gothic Revival style building is symmetrical inside and out, they use one parliament hall for politics and one for guided tours.

-It was almost impossible to beat the castle-like Fisherman’s Bastion and a few hours in the Cat Cafe, but we did it with a trip to the Szechenyi Thermal Baths.
+It was difficult to beat the castle-like Fisherman’s Bastion, but we did it with a trip to the Szechenyi Thermal Baths.
 If you’re hungover after a night in the ruin bars then give yourself an entire day to enjoy this place, you’ll need it!